AudayBerro/TPME/readme.md

 ## More information
 You can contact me via audayberro (at) gmail.com

-For more information please refer to our papar.
+For more information please refer to our paper.
 Please also cite the following paper if you are using the dataset in your research:

 ```sh
 @inproceedings{loremipsumdolor,